tiny-dnn/tiny-dnn/README.md

 ## Dependencies
 ##### Minimum requirements
-Nothing.All you need is a C++11 compiler.
+Nothing.
+All you need is a C++11 compiler.

 ##### Requirements to build sample/test programs
 [OpenCV](http://opencv.org/)